If your competitors are outranking you in search results, it’s most likely because you don’t have one or more of the following:

 - Add photos to your listing.
 This shows Google that your listing is accurate and up to date, making it more likely to list your business in a search query.
 Plus, it helps prospects get a sense of what your company is like.

-- Ask for and respond to reviews.
+- Tell customers how to find you on review sites.
 Reviews are becoming increasingly more important in local SEO rankings.
-Google looks at review content, how quickly you respond to reviews and how many reviews you have.
+Google looks at review content, how quickly you respond to reviews, and how many reviews you have.
 Google also looks at whether you respond to reviews, so be sure to do that.

 Here are some examples of good home services business listings: